caicloud/cyclone/docs/quick-start.md

  ## Create a pipeline

  Pipeline is a workflow that consists of a series of CI/CD stages.
-Cyclone supports `5` stages, among which two of them are mandatory:
+Cyclone supports `5` stages, among which one of them are mandatory:
  - codeCheckout

+others are optional:
  - package

-others are optional:
  - imageBuild
  - integrationTest
  - imageRelease

-Here we will create a pipeline includes mandatory stages.
+Here we will create a pipeline includes `codeCheckout` and `package` stages.
 Please see [Pipelines  APIs](./api/v1/api.md#pipeline-apis) for more details.

  ```
  # create a pipeline including CodeCheckout and Package.